This cavolo nero pasta is a filling and delicious supper using the season's finest cavolo nero with a traditional Italian walnut sauce.

 - Bring a large pan of water to the boil and blanch the cavolo nero for 1 minute, then use a slotted spoon or tongs to remove it to a sieve or colander (leaving the boiling water in the pan), and set aside.

 - Add the pappardelle to the boiling water, and boil for 8-10 minutes until cooked to your taste.

-- Meanwhile, tip the toasted walnuts, bread, milk/nut milk, parsley, garlic and parmesan (if you are using it) into a blender or food processor, and blitz until it reaches a thick sauce consistency.
+- Meanwhile, tip the toasted walnuts, bread, plant milk, parsley, garlic and vegan parmesan (if you are using it) into a blender or food processor, and blitz until it reaches a thick sauce consistency.
 Season well with salt and black pepper.